|

 Studies suggest that adolescents have slightly different risk factors than children that make them more likely to become involved in teen violence.
 In adolescence, risk factors for violence as a teen include:

 The more of these risk factors a young person has, the more likely they are to be violent as a teen, though individuals with multiple risk factors may still not become violent.
+These teen violence causes give you an idea of what to look for.
 Teen violence sometimes also depends on situational factors.
 A situation is more likely to become violent if there is demeaning or taunting behavior or other provocations, or if a gun is present.
 Teens from minority groups are at an increased risk for being the victims of teen violence.
-Being from a minority group does not make a person inherently more likely to be violent.
+Being from a minority group does not make a person inherently more likely to be violent and it not one of the teen violence causes.
 Violence is often a product of living in environments with poverty, drugs, gangs, and other risk factors present, and minority groups are more likely to live in such conditions due to their socioeconomic status.
 There is a great deal of debate over the influence of violent media, such as television, movies, music, video games, and the Internet, on teen violence.
 Studies have shown that violent media does seem to increase aggression in young people, though the long-term effects of this increased aggression are still being debated.
 Pre-teens and teens who have multiple risk factors for teen violence may benefit from interventions, especially those designed to help them manage their emotions, develop good social skills, be interested and involved with school, and make plans for the future.
 These skills help teens avoid situations where they may become involved in teen violence.
 Sources: United States Department of Health and Human Services, Substance Abuse and Mental Health Services Administration, National Mental Health Information Center, “What you Need to Know About Youth Violence Prevention,” 2002 [available online].
 American Psychological Association, APA Help Center, “Warning Signs of Youth Violence” [available online].
 Related Article: Teenage Violence Prevention >>

 |